 On Tuesday, Erin called our attention to the beauty of the color-stained garden bed in Trend Alert: Stained Raised Beds.
 She noted that untreated lumber is still the gold standard for building raised garden beds, both for environmental and edible garden health.
 But we love color, and we love the idea of protecting the wood in your garden beds so it lasts as long as possible.

-We asked the experts for recommendations for adding color to raised garden beds, to extending the life of the beds while being sensitive to the fact that we'll be eating out of them (no toxins, please).
+We asked the experts for recommendations for adding color to raised garden beds and for extending the life of the beds while being sensitive to the fact that we’ll be eating out of them (no toxins, please).
 We were reminded that naturally water-resistant wood like redwood or cedar may not need to be treated at all, though these wood species still will benefit from added protection.
 Second, we learned that the quality of wood treatment products varies widely; we use only stains and treatments vetted by people we trust.
-Here are our experts' picks:
+Here are our experts’ picks:

 Above: Berkeley, Calfornia-based Ecohome Improvement is a font of knowledge about environmentally friendly building materials.
 I spoke with co-owner Nina Boddeker, who suggested using a nontoxic product intended to make wood more water resistant: Internal Wood Stabilizer from the Portland, Oregon company Timber Pro Coating.
 The stabilizer is a clear liquid that penetrates deep into wood and hardens, but is invisible from the surface.
 It’s free of volatile organic compounds (VOCs) and is specifically designed for use in sensitive outdoor environments such as edible gardens, animal shelters, and locations near water sources.
 This product earned a second vote of approval from Seattle Urban Farm Company, a member of our Architect/Designer Directory.